 How we incorporate fats and cholesterol into our family’s diet

-- Raw pastured eggs in smoothies, Russian custards, my homemade mayonnaise, and sometimes in soups
+- Raw pastured eggs in smoothies, Russian custard, my homemade mayonnaise, and sometimes in soups

 - Shrimp weekly, sauteed in butter of course!

-- Green Pastures fermented cod liver oil daily – at least 1 tsp for the kids and 2 tsp for mom and dad
+- High vitamin cod liver oil daily – 1 tsp for the kids and 2 tsp for mom and dad

 - We saute’ plenty of vegetables in lard, butter, coconut oil, etc. and we add these fats liberally into any soup we make